goodmami/pe/docs/specification.md

 - `\]`: `]` character
 - `\\`: `\` character
-- `\N`, `\NN`, `\NNN`: octal sequence of one to three octal digits; the maximum value is `\777`; leading zeros are permitted; the value denotes a unicode character and not a byte
+- `\N`, `\NN`, `\NNN`: octal sequence of one to three octal digits; the maximum value is `\777`; leading zeros are permitted
-- `\xNN`: UTF-8 character sequence of exactly 2 hexadecimal digits
+- `\xNN`: sequence of exactly 2 hexidecimal digits
-- `\uNNNN`: UTF-16 character sequence of exactly 4 hexadecimal digits
+- `\uNNNN`: sequence of exactly 4 hexadecimal digits
-- `\UNNNNNNNN`: UTF-32 character sequence of exactly 8 hexadecimal
+- `\UNNNNNNNN`: sequence of exactly 8 hexadecimal digits
-  digits

 All other escape sequences are invalid.

-Note that for UTF-8 and UTF-16, a single code-point may require more than one escape sequence.
-For all others, one escape sequence corresponds to a single character.
+Note that for the octal and hexadecimal escapes, each sequence corresponds to a single character.
+That is, multiple UTF-8 or UTF-16 escapes are not combined into a single character.

 ## Operators
 [Operator]: #operators